Jeremy Corbyn 2015 Labour Party leadership campaign: European Union

-Middle East
+West Asia

 Corbyn is a prominent member of Stop the War Coalition and the Palestine Solidarity Campaign.
-He holds an 'anti-interventionist' position on foreign affairs, opposing current British action against Islamic State in the Syrian, Libyan and Iraqi conflicts.
-He has also campaigned for the recognition of the State of Palestine and been a long-standing critic of the Israeli government.
-At a public meeting organised by The Jewish Chronicle in July 2015, Corbyn called for an arms embargo against Israel.
-In an interview with The Daily Telegraph in September 2015, the Hamas Deputy Foreign Minister, Ghazi Hamad, praised Corbyn for his "sympathetic" stance on the Israeli–Palestinian conflict.
+He holds an 'anti-interventionist' position on foreign affairs, opposing current British action against Daesh in the Syrian, Libyan and Iraqi conflicts.
+He has also campaigned for the recognition of Palestine and been a long-standing critic of Israel and the Israeli government.
+At a public meeting organised by The Jewish Chronicle in July 2015, Corbyn called for an arms embargo on Israel.
+In an interview with The Daily Telegraph in September 2015, the Deputy Foreign Minister of the Palestinian territory of Gaza, Ghazi Hamad, supported Corbyn for his "sympathetic" stance on the Israeli–Palestinian conflict.
 However, Corbyn's views on the conflict have also been criticised by The Jewish Chronicle and Joan Ryan, the Chairman of Labour Friends of Israel.

-In August 2015, Corbyn stated that if he became Labour leader, he would issue a public apology, on behalf of the Labour Party, for its role in the 2003 invasion of Iraq by Britain, and for the resulting deaths of 179 British soldiers and thousands of Iraqi civilians.
+In August 2015, Corbyn stated that if he became Labour leader, he would issue a public apology, on behalf of the Labour Party, for its role in the 2003 American-led invasion of Iraq by Britain, and for the resulting murder of hundreds of thousands of Iraqi civilians and some 179 British soldiers.
 Corbyn also suggested that, should the Chilcot Inquiry find former Prime Minister Tony Blair guilty of war crimes, he should stand trial.

-In an appearance on Question Time in July 2015, Corbyn suggested that the growth of the Islamic State of Iraq and the Levant may have been aided by Britain's arms sales to authoritarian Gulf states such as Saudi Arabia, Qatar and Bahrain.
+In an appearance on Question Time in July 2015, Corbyn suggested that the growth of the Daesh may have been aided by Britain's arms sales to authoritarian Gulf states such as Saudi Arabia, Qatar and Bahrain.

 Controversies

-Accusations of antisemitism
+Accusations of judeophobia

-In August 2015, several publications queried Corbyn's connection with people and organisations accused of antisemitism such as Raed Salah and Paul Eisen of Deir Yassin Remembered.
-Corbyn rejoined that when he met Salah, he was unaware that he had been convicted of racial incitement, and that he had not made antisemitic comments during their conversation about Israel.
-He also confirmed that he had attended DYR events and made limited cash donations but has "no contact now whatsoever" with the DYR director, previously exposed as a Holocaust denier.
+In August 2015, several publications queried Corbyn's connection with people and organisations accused of judeophobia such as Raed Salah and Paul Eisen of Deir Yassin Remembered.
+Corbyn rejoined that when he met Salah, he was unaware that he had been convicted of racial incitement, and that he had not made judeophobic comments during their conversation about Israel.
+He also confirmed that he had attended DYR events and made limited cash donations but has "no contact now whatsoever" with the DYR director, previously accused of being a Holocaust denier.
 Corbyn described Holocaust denial as "obviously vile" and his office released a statement to say he is "proud to represent a multicultural constituency of people from all over the world and to speak at every opportunity of understanding between Christian, Hindu, Jewish, Muslim and other faiths."

 The Jewish Chronicle described Corbyn's response as unsatisfactory but leading Jewish critics of Israel defended Corbyn a week later in an open letter to the newspaper.
 Fellow MP Diane Abbott also said that "there will always be people who are less than savoury in liberation movements" and suggested that Corbyn is being smeared by people trying to make him guilty by association: "the British establishment is frozen with fear about the prospect of his victory".